scr9035/Supervised-SEM-Auto-analysis/README.md

 ## Run

-Run the start.py file
+Run the start.py file from cmd or IDE.
+Load images and corresponding plugin to analyze.

 ## API Reference

 The package contans two parts: UI and algorithm.

 Multiple plugins are currently included.
 But they are for sepcific images only.

-## Tests

-Describe and show how to run the tests with code examples.

 ## Contributors